So, you’ve decided to become a certified life coach!

 Whether you’re fresh out of college or are trying to find your feet as a new parent, the program length of a life coach certification program should always be considered.

-Most life coach certification programs take between 6 months and a year to complete, and not everyone can commit that length of time to get certified.
+Most life coach certification programs take between 6 months and a year to complete, and not everyone can commit to getting certified.

-Though you could take an online program that can have you certified in as little as 3 months, anything under that is unlikely to provide you with the tools you’ll need to thrive within the coaching business.
+Though you could take an online program that can have you certified in as little as 3 months, those opportunities usually build upon a more comprehensive program — or simply don’t provide you with the tools you’ll need to thrive within the coaching business.

-While an online course will give you a solid foundation of knowledge, a longer comprehensive coaching program will give you the confidence, skills, and coaching experience you need to be a great coach for the long term.
+While an online course will give you a solid foundation of knowledge, a longer comprehensive coaching program will give you the confidence, skills, and coaching experience you need to be a great coach in the long run.

 Finally, we might as well address the elephant in the room.

-Though we all wish that the best things in life were free, life coach certification programs do come at a cost.
+Though we all wish that the best things in life are free, life coach certification programs do come at a cost.
 You can find extremely cheap courses online, but these probably won’t set you up with the right tools to really get you started.
-When you become a certified professional coach, you should think of the cost as an investment (and a poor investment is unlikely to bring you juicy rewards!).
+When you become a certified professional coach, you should consider the cost an investment (and a poor investment is unlikely to bring you juicy rewards!).

-So, when you’re considering the best life coach program for you, be sure to be realistic about your own financial situation and the type of life coach certificate you can afford.
+So, when considering the best life coach program for you, be sure to be realistic about your financial situation and the type of life coach certificate you can afford.

-Now that we’ve covered all that, why don’t we check out some of the best life coach institutions out there?
-As each coaching program has a different philosophy and approach, what works for one person may not necessarily be the right fit for another.
+Now that we’ve covered all that, why don’t we check out some of the best life coach institutions?
+As each coaching program has a different philosophy and approach, what works for one person may not be the right fit for another.

 1. Institute for Professional Excellence in Coaching (IPEC)